How to be Successful at Family Court Services Mediation

 This relates to number 2.
 The purpose of FCS Mediation is to attempt to settle the issue of child custody and that’s it.
 You are not there to talk about child support or anything related to money.
 One of the biggest mistakes that I have seen client’s make is to start talking in percentages, “I have 25% and I want 35% custody.”
 Don’t do it.
 The second you start talking percentages, the mediator will think that your motive in changing the current co-parenting plan is because an increase or decrease in the timeshare percentage will change the child support amount.
 One of the most influential factors in guideline child support amounts is the timeshare percentage.
 The FCS mediator knows that and so does the judge.
 Stay focused on the children.

 - Be open to coming to an agreement.

 While the FCS mediator will issue a recommendation to the judge in the event that you do not come to an agreement, coming to an agreement is the best thing for you and your children.
 Try your best to listen to the other parent’s concerns and work hard to try and compromise with the other parent.
 Remember that if the case goes in front of the judge you are going to have someone else dictating how you parent your children.
 If at all possible keep the power in your hands and work with the other parent to come up with a mutually agreeable co-parenting plan—your children deserve it.

 The divorce and family law attorneys at Griffith, Young & Lass are highly experienced in child custody cases.
-You can meet one of our family law attorneys in Encinitas at our office or have a free 30 minute consultation over the phone.
+You can meet one of our family law attorneys in Carlsbad at our office or have a free 30-minute free consultation over the phone.
 Call now 858-345-1720

 FAMILY COURT SERVICES MEDIATION WORKSHEET